wbrowar/workbench/README.md

 ---
 ## Release Notes
+#### 4.5.0
+- :wrench: Replaced `emergence` with `scrollMonitor` for lazy loading
+- :rocket: Added `_source/_js/lazy.js` to handle lazy loading
+  - `lazy.js` relies on `data` attributes.
+See comments in the code for required attributes and data types
+  - Check `lazy.js` comments for more information
+- :fire: Removed webshot from `Gulpfile.js`

 #### 4.4.0
 - :rocket: Added font configuration settings to `package.json`
 - :rocket: Added `gulp font` task to automate `@font-face` declarations and performance enhancements in `_source/automated/_fonts.scss`